mathgladiator/adama-lang/docs/docs/language-tour.md

 private client player2;
 ```

-Now, we can define an incomplete for the document to ask players for cards.
+Now, we can define an incomplete channel for the document to ask players for cards.

 ```adama
 channel<Draw> how_many_cards;
 ```

-This incomplete channel will accept message only from code via a **fetch** method on the channel.
+This incomplete channel will accept messages only from code via a **fetch** method on the channel.
 We can leverage the state machine code to ask players for the number of cards they wish to draw using the following Adama code:

 ```adama
 #round {